Skip to content

 This approach does two things.
 First, it saves the account by restoring confidence.
 Second, it contributes to your Founder Extraction journey.
 Every time you document a failure and its systemic fix, you are building a playbook that runs without you.

-Don't waste a good crisis.
+Don't waste a serious service recovery moment.
 A failure is only a failure if it stays in the shadows.
 Document it, systemize the solution, and hand it to your client.
-That is how you turn a cancellation threat into a 10-year partnership.
+That is how you turn a cancellation threat into a long-term partnership.

 The 24-Hour Rule